-- 6.1.1 Set out below is: - an appraisal of the 'reasonable alternatives' discussed in Chapter 4 - outline reasons for selecting the preferred alternative; and - an appraisal of the draft plan approach (i.e. the Proposed Submission Content published for consultation).
+6.1.1 Set out below is:

+- an appraisal of the 'reasonable alternatives' discussed in Chapter 4 - outline reasons for selecting the preferred alternative; - an appraisal of the draft plan approach (i.e. the Proposed Submission Content published for consultation in August 2012); - conclusions and summary recommendations in relation to the Proposed Submission Content; and - clarification that, because no changes have been to the Proposed Submission Content, the appraisal findings have not been updated for the purposes of this (December 2012) SA Report.